Biblink02/WebSDR-Transceiver/README.md

 ![lnb](./images/lnb.png)

 This is where things get interesting.
-The LNB is the device that sits at the focal point of your dish—the small box that actually "catches" the focused radio waves.
+The LNB is the device that sits at the focal point of the dish—the small box that actually "catches" the focused radio waves.
 But these signals coming from 36,000 kilometers away are extraordinarily weak and arrive at a frequency of 10.489 GHz, which is far too high for most receivers to handle directly.

 The LNB performs two critical jobs.
 First, it amplifies these whisper-quiet signals while adding as little noise as possible—think of it as turning up the volume on a very faint recording without adding hiss.
 Second, it translates the frequency down from 10.489 GHz to something more manageable: around 739 MHz.
 This translation happens by mixing the incoming signal with an internal oscillator running at 9.75 GHz.
 The mathematical result (10.489 - 9.750 = 0.739 GHz) gives us our intermediate frequency or "IF" that will travel down the coaxial cable.

-For the SATCOM project, we're using a modified LNB system that includes a Bias-T box.
+For the SATCOM project, we're using a LNB system that includes a Bias-T box.
 This special box serves multiple purposes.
-It sends DC power up the coaxial cable to the LNB (so you only need one cable, not separate power wires).
+It sends DC power up the coaxial cable to the LNB (so we only need one cable, not separate power wires).
 It can inject a very precise 25 MHz reference signal that locks the LNB's internal oscillator to either a built-in temperature-compensated crystal or—much better—to an external GPS-disciplined oscillator.
-The box also includes a variable attenuator, which lets you dial down the signal strength if it's overwhelming your receiver, and various protection circuits that prevent damage from power surges or accidentally transmitted signals.

 The key innovation here is that everything travels on one coaxial cable: DC power going up to the LNB, the 25 MHz reference signal going up to lock the LNB's frequency, and the 739 MHz intermediate frequency coming back down to your receiver.